 The separation agreement will provide for the allocation among the parties of rights and obligations under existing insurance policies.
-In general, no party will have rights under the other parties' insurance policies, except to make occurrence-based claims in respect of losses incurred prior to the distributions under the other parties'

-third-party occurrence-based policies to the extent such policies provided coverage for UTC, Carrier or Otis, as applicable, prior to the applicable distribution.
-The party accessing the insurance policies will generally be responsible for deductibles, retention amounts, and other fees and expenses to the extent arising out of its accessing such policies, and if any policy is exhausted, the parties electing to reinstate the policy will each be responsible for their pro rata portion of the reinstatement premium based on the losses submitted.
+In general, no party will have rights under the other parties' insurance policies, except to make occurrence-based claims in respect of losses incurred prior to specified coverage transition dates under the other parties' third-party occurrence-based policies to the extent such policies provided coverage for UTC, Carrier or Otis, as applicable, prior to such coverage transition dates.
+The party accessing the insurance policies will generally be responsible for deductibles, retention amounts, and other fees and expenses to the extent arising out of its accessing such policies.
+The separation agreement will also provide that each of Carrier and Otis will have rights to access certain third-party insurance or reinsurance policies held by UTC captive insurance entities.